Grief

 Sit Shiva.
 This Jewish tradition is mourning for an uninterrupted week (or appropriate time) over the loss of someone close to you.
 Sit on a low stool for much of the week and lean into your grief.
 Make the first three days a time of intense grief.
 Go online to learn more about Sitting Shiva, its origins, and its practices.

 Hold a ceremony.
 It could be a full ceremony with many people at a place of public worship or in a home for a person who has died.
-Or it could be as simple as a 3-minute funeral for a pet goldfish with one friend.
+Or it could be as simple as a 2-minute funeral for a pet goldfish with one friend.

 Learn more about grief and grieving rituals through books and online resources.

 Teach others about grieving rituals and their importance.
 Then more people in your community will be able to help others process grief and mourn the loss of people and important things.
+You could even volunteer to be a grief coordinator at your church or community group, first teaching leadership about the importance of this role.

 “They say time heals all wounds.
 That’s [not true].
-Time allows you to accept that which cannot be changed.” —Frankie Banali
+Time allows you to accept that which cannot be changed.” —Frankie Banali (musician)

 “[There is] a time to mourn.” — King Solomon